visdesignlab/CVOWorkshops/pitfalls.md

 # Pitfalls

-While creating this framework we identified a list of 21 pitfalls to avoid in future workshops.
-These are documented against Guidelines and the TACTICs that we use when implementing them, but we encourage you to identify relationships and connections between each.
+This page contains a list of pitfalls to avoid in future workshops.
+We document the pitfalls in the context of the guidelines for future workshops and the TACTICs for effective workshops.
+Yet, the concepts in these pitfalls are interdependent.
+We encourage you to identify relationships and connections between them.

 * * *

 ## Guidelines

-Here are some examples of things that may go wrong if the guidelines that we provide through the framework are not followed.
-Indeed, they have gone wrong in at least one of our workshops …​
+Here are pitfalls that we have encountered in the context of the framework's guidelines:

 ### Recruit diverse and creative participants.